grantmcconnaughey/grantmcconnaughey.github.io/_drafts/2017-01-03-mistakes-ive-made.md

 At the time this seemed wholly original.
 I couldn't believe that no one else had thought of this!
 We have sites like [CodeCov](https://codecov.io) that continuously check your code's test coverage, so why not have the same for linting.
 I had to make this quickly.

 As I started working on Lintly over the next month or two I realized that I was less original than I thought.
 There were other sites like Landscape, which lints Python, or HoundCI, which comments on GitHub PRs.
-This realization was incredibly disappointing because I thought those sites looked great and that I could never make anything as good as them.
+This realization was certainly disappointing.
+Those apps are great and I feared I could never make anything as good as them.
 I stop working on Lintly for at a time due to discouragement.

 ### How I fixed the mistake